-Review this important information if you’re thinking about getting a payday loan in Colorado
+Know this important information if you’re considering a payday loan in Colorado.

 If you’re facing a financial emergency, you may be considering a payday loan.
 Colorado law regulates payday, or short-term, loans heavily.
 Our guide will detail the costs of borrowing and what laws your lender must abide by.